 A safe bet is to empty them out when they hit around 2/3 full.
 (Be aware that your grey or black might fill up a faster than your freshwater depletes.)

-How Do I Conserve W
+How Do I Conserve Water in an RV?

 One of the biggest water wasters is your shower.
-A tip would be to use the Military style shower.
+A tip would be to use the military-style shower:

 - Just wet your hair.